 Organised by the Organizer !

 As the operatives of the Organisation, the proto-Ani-Men were well-equipped.
-They even had an Expansive Headquarters, which you can see in the illustrations column.
+They even had an Expansive Headquarters, as shown in the image above.

 Other assets included :

 - “Creepy-peepy” chest-mounted video cameras, transmitting back to HQ in real-time.